xan105/node-win-screen-resolution/README.md

 }
 ```

-This is a short hand to `getCurrentDisplayMode()`
+This is a short hand to `getCurrentDisplayMode()`.

-❌ Will throw on unexpected error.
+❌ Will throw if not running Win10 or greater.

 ### `getAvailableResolution(): object[]`